cicichenmicrosoft/azure-powershell/src/ComputeFleet/ComputeFleet/help/New-AzComputeFleet.md

 ```

 ### -ComputeApiVersion
-Specifies the Microsoft.Compute API version to use when creating underlying Virtual Machine scale sets and Virtual Machines.The default value will be the latest supported computeApiVersion by Compute Fleet
+Specifies the Microsoft.Compute API version to use when creating underlying Virtual Machine scale sets and Virtual Machines.The default value will be the latest supported computeApiVersion by Compute ComputeFleet

 ```yaml
 Type: System.String